In-Home Lifestyle Newborn Photography vs Studio Newborn Sessions | San Jose & Bay Area Guide

 This is where expectations sometimes don’t match reality.

-Studio-style posed newborn photography depends on:
+Studio-style newborn photography depends on:

 • consistent lighting

-• precise angles
+• precise positioning

-• stable, controlled setups
+• controlled, safe setups

 In a home environment: